 Faith Formation Programs

-There are many additional opportunities for spiritual growth.
+There are many additional opportunities for spiritual growth such as foyer groups forming now for fall.
 Most of these programs involve small communities.
 All will help you along your spiritual path.
-For the latest information and programs not listed below, please check the Adult Education Bulletin that is updated seasonally.
+For the latest information and programs, check newsletters and Sunday pew notes in the bulletin.

 First Friday Men’s Breakfast